Whitepaper icon

 Building strong digital relationships with customers

 Like all relationships, customers on digital platforms expect an experience that is responsive and relevant to their interests.
-Evidence of a strengthening of digital relationships can be measured in two key ways:
+The strengthening of digital relationships can be measured in two key ways: through customer adoption and engagement, and through user experience and usability metrics.

 A strong digital platform will grow customer adoption and engagement over time and stave off attrition.
 Use the following metrics as measures of strong adoption and engagement.
 Take special care of significant moments in the FI’s history, including data cleansing efforts and organization transactions, such as acquisitions and divestitures, that can skew data and should be noted as exceptions.

-• Active user percentage growth rate: registered users who have logged in within the last 30 and 90 days.
+Tracks the percentage increase in registered users who have logged in within the past 30 to 90 days.

-• Feature adoption: This can be measured as the percentage of registered digital banking consumers actively using platform features, such as remote deposit capture, quick balance, alerts, bill pay, card controls, statements, credit score checks, and peer-to-peer payment platforms.
-Where available, this can include the percentage of active digital banking users enrolled in alerts and push notifications and who have created and attained goals such as completing savings goals.
+Where available, feature adoption can include the percentage of active digital banking users enrolled in alerts and push notifications and who have created and attained goals such as completing savings goals.
 Data shows that many features remain popular over a customer’s lifetime, so knowing which features your customers value is critical.

 User experience and usability metrics

-Effectiveness, efficiency, and ease of use, as well as frustration with the digital platform’s UX/UI, will influence customer satisfaction and either engagement or defection.
+Effectiveness, efficiency, ease of use, and the intuitiveness of the digital platform’s UX/UI will influence customer satisfaction and engagement.
 Measure user experience and usability of the platform with the following metrics:

 Optimizing growth, operational efficiency, and cost savings

-Investing in strong digital relationships with customers results in a growing customer base, trust, long-term loyalty, and increasing use of the financial institution’s services.
-While the digital platform cannot be the sole reason for a financial institution’s success, the best platforms strongly impact growth and operational efficiency.
+Investing in strong digital relationships with users results in a growing customer base, trust, long-term loyalty, and increasing use of the financial institution’s services.
+While the digital platform isn’t the sole reason for a financial institution’s success, the best platforms strongly impact growth and operational efficiency.

 Innovation and disruption-proof technology

 Updates to the platform that require significant financial institution testing and downtime are burdensome to the institution and its customers, both in terms of cost and trust.
 Providers that execute feature updates frequently (even weekly) and perform regular maintenance without friction or disruption reduce call center volume and total impact on FI testing and QA teams.
-Not to mention, digital banking platforms that do not have service disruptions provide a better user experience, increase trust in the financial institution, and decrease user frustration.
-Disruption-proof technology with little burden on internal teams allows FI’s to innovate at their own pace and not wait for lengthy development windows or QA timeframes.
+Digital banking platforms that do not have service disruptions provide a better user experience, increase trust in the financial institution, and decrease user frustration.

 Look at metrics such as: